⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 19.96 | The trailing twelve-month price-to-earnings ratio indicates how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 25.58 | Measures the price investors are willing to pay for each dollar of past earnings over the last twelve months, indicating how expensive the stock is relative to its trailing profitability. |

-| Price/Book (MRQ) | 6.58 | The most recent quarter price-to-book ratio compares market value to book value, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 8.44 | Measures how much investors are willing to pay for each dollar of a company's book value, providing a valuation multiple relative to its net assets. |

-| EV/EBITDA | 12.86 | Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures. |
+| EV/EBITDA | 16.51 | Compares a company's enterprise value to its earnings before interest, taxes, depreciation, and amortization, offering a debt-adjusted valuation metric. |

-| Return on Equity (TTM) | 39.82 | Return on Equity measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently management is using shareholder investments to generate profits. |
+| Return on Equity (TTM) | 0.40 | Measures the profitability of a company in relation to the equity invested by shareholders, indicating how efficiently management is using shareholder capital to generate profits. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |